Stratford High Street DLR station: Services

+Additional services call at the station during the peak hours, increasing the service to up to 8 tph in each direction.

+Connections

 London Bus routes 25, 276, 425, D8 and night route N8 and N25 also serve the station from nearby bus stops.

 Goods depot

 In 1879, the Great Eastern Railway opened a wholesale fruit and vegetable market at Stratford at Stratford to rival Spitalfields Market.
 To serve this market, a large goods depot was located south of the station on the western side of the line.
 Additionally, a coal depot served the Patent Victoria Stone Works.

 In 1907 the market depot became the centre for the distribution of bananas in London with Fyfes and Elders both having depots on the site.
 Around this time the depot had capacity for 400 wagons (a standard wagon being 21 ft long).
 The depot closed in the 1960s although the sidings were used for storage of withdrawn rolling stock for a number of years afterwards.
 After 112 years, the wholesale market at Stratford closed on 13 May 1991, moving to New Spitalfields Market in Leyton.
 The market buildings and sidings were demolished in 1992 to make way for the Jubilee line depot.